KashFarhadi/Dictionaries-From-Scratch/README.md

 Open the Jupyter Notebook Collab link directly in your browser -- does not require any installation.

 Use shift + enter to run each code block and see its output.
-Learn the inner workings of a python dictionary and become a Grand Pythonista, or at least TOTAL goober.
+Learn the inner workings of a python dictionary and become a Grand Pythonista, or at least be slightly less of a goober.

 ### Credits:
-- Piero Madar, for Consultation
+- Piero Madar, Instructor at Kenzie Academy, for Consultation

 ### Built With: